Gender equality is not an add-on, it is central to climate resilience and poverty reduction, and it must be visible in who leads and who decides.

 They call for simple, practical changes, which would combine to create lasting change so indigenous groups can lead conservation on their own terms and protect their land against illegal mining, logging, poaching and drug production.

-Women often steward seeds and native plants, giving them day-to-day knowledge that keeps food systems diverse and climate resilient.
+Women are connecting day-to-day knowledge that keeps food systems diverse and climate resilient.
 With equal access to resources, farm yields rise by 20 to 30 per cent, cutting hunger.
-In places under extractive pressure, like the Andes Amazon landscape, women’s leadership also improves safety and strenghten community bonds.
+In places under extractive pressure, like the Andes Amazon landscape, women’s leadership also improves safety and strengthen community bonds.

 We always demand that women are present at every event.
 They must team up with men, because together we can support each other